-- a.
-Visits of three (3) days or less need not be reported to or approved by Management. - b.
-Visits of more than three (3), but less than fourteen (14) days are permitted, provided they are reported to Management within 72 hours and authorized by Management. - c.
-Visits of fourteen (14) calendar days or more will be authorized only by Management with advance documentation of extenuating circumstances. - d.
-Visitors remaining beyond this period shall be considered unauthorized occupants and the Head of the Household will be guilty of a breach of the Lease. - 6.
+- h.
+Minors and college students who were part of the family but who now live away from home during the school year and are not considered members of the household may visit for up to one hundred twenty (120) days per year without being considered a member of the household. - i.
+In a joint custody arrangement, if the minor is in the household less than one hundred eighty (180) days per year, the minor will be considered to be an eligible visitor and not a family member.
+If both parents reside in Public Housing, only one parent would be able to claim the child for deductions and for determination for the occupancy standards. - 6.
 Roomers and lodgers shall not be permitted to move in with any family.
 Violation of this provision is ground for termination of the Lease. - 7.
 Residents will not be given permission to allow a former resident of the Development who has been evicted to occupy the unit for any period of time.
-Violation of this requirement is ground for termination of the Lease. - 8.
+Violation of this requirement is grounds for termination of the Lease. - 8.
 Family members over age seventeen (17) or emancipated minors who move from the dwelling unit to establish new households shall be removed from the Lease. - a.
 The resident shall report the move-out within thirty (30) calendar days of its occurrence. - b.
 These individuals may not be readmitted to the unit and must apply as a new applicant households for placement on the waiting list. - c.
 Medical hardship, or other extenuating circumstances shall be considered by Management in making determinations under this paragraph.